 This course offers powerful yet practical advice for students to harness personal excellence.
-Grounded in research, this course is based on a simple yet revolutionary principle of learning to lead oneself first in order to more effectively lead others.
-This inclusive approach to self-motivation and self-influence equips students with the strategies and tips they need to build a strong foundation in the study of management and leadership, as well as enhancing their personal effectiveness.
+Grounded in research, this course is based on a simple yet revolutionary principle of learning to lead oneself first in order to lead others more effectively.
+This inclusive approach to self-motivation and selfinfluence equips students with the strategies and tips they need to build a strong foundation in the study of management and leadership, as well as enhancing their personal effectiveness.